Goodrich-Lab/USC_HPC_parallel_jags/README.md

 1) Set up the HPC cluster to run the analysis, using the "Shell commands for setting up HPC prior to analysis.sh".
 This includes installing R2jags.
 2) Upload slurm_job_script.job and r script to the HPC.
 The easiest way to do this is to use the CARC on-demand interface (https://www.carc.usc.edu/user-information/user-guides/hpc-basics/getting-started-ondemand).
-3) Use "Shell commands for HPC analysis.sh" to submit job.
+3) Use the code from "Shell commands for HPC analysis.sh" to submit job.
+4) Troubleshoot errors generated during stages 1-3.
+Rinse and repeat.